yii-tools/app/docs/config.md

 ## Configuration

 Yii config is a configuration manager for [Yii Framework v.
 3.0](https://www.yiiframework.com/).

 It allows you to configure your application using PHP files.

-It is based on the [PHP-DI](https://php-di.org/) library.
+It is based on the [Yii Dependency Injection](https://github.com/yiisoft/di) library.

 - [Configuration](/docs/guide/config.md)